-- 74.(1) All reasonable steps must be taken by the band administrator, the members of the Finance and Audit Committee and the councillors to ensure that the identity of the person who makes a report under section 72 is kept confidential to the extent practicable in all the circumstances. - (2) A person who makes a report in good faith under section 72 must not be subjected to any form of reprisal by the First Nation or by a councillor, officer, employee, contractor or agent of the First Nation as a result of making that report. - (3) The band administrator and the chair of the Finance and Audit Committee must take all necessary steps to ensure that subsection (2) is not contravened and must report any contravention or suspected contravention to the Council. - (4) The Council must establish policies and procedures - (a) for the recording and safeguarding of reports made under section 72 and any records prepared during the inquiry or investigation into those reports; - (b) for the inquiry or investigation into reports made under section 72; and - (c) concerning the fair treatment of a person against whom a report has been made under section 72.
+74.(1) All reasonable steps must be taken by the executive director, the members of the Advisory Committee and the councillors to ensure that the identity of the person who makes a report under section 72 is kept confidential to the extent practicable in all the circumstances.

+(2) A person who makes a report in good faith under section 72 must not be subjected to any form of reprisal by the First Nation or by a councillor, officer, employee, contractor or agent of the First Nation as a result of making that report.

+(3) The executive director and the chair of the Advisory Committee must take all necessary steps to ensure that subsection (2) is not contravened and must report any contravention or suspected contravention to the Council.

+(4) The Council must establish policies and procedures

+(a) for the recording and safeguarding of reports made under section 72 and any records prepared during the inquiry or investigation into those reports;

+(b) for the inquiry or investigation into reports made under section 72; and

+(c) concerning the fair treatment of a person against whom a report has been made under section 72.